vsnyc/quickstart-workshop/content/30_setup_repo/1_create_new_gitrepo.md

 weight = 10
 +++

-{{% notice warning %}}
-You must have a GitHub account for this workshop.
-If you do not have an account create one by following these instructions [Signing up for a new GitHub Account](https://help.github.com/articles/signing-up-for-a-new-github-account/){{% /notice %}}

 Each Quick Start consist of a GitHub repo where all the contents of the Quick Start live.
 This repo is a private GitHub repo during the development phase and made public after launch.

 When you submit a proposal to build a Quick Start, Quick Start team creates a private GitHub repo and give you access to the repo.